There are 4 different types of gyms that you can join

 The environment is set up to be more comfortable but you must ensure the trainer also makes you feel at ease and builds your confidence.
 See our article on how to choose the correct personal trainer for you.

 Kit Score 2/5

-On the downside, the turnover of Personal Trainers in gyms is very high and the quality is often low due to low industry standards and only 6 weeks of education needed to become a Personal Trainer.
-This couped with no CPD requirement in the PT industry for ongoing certification can leave you open to poor levels of professionalism and service when hiring a Trainer.
+On the downside, the business ability of many Personal Trainers can be limited leading to a poor to average product or service for their clients.
+This coupled with no CPD requirement in the PT industry for ongoing certification and limited time for a 1-1 trainer to undertake coaching sessions, running the business and having enough time for ongoing professional development can leave you open to poor levels of professionalism and service when hiring a Trainer.

 Cleanliness & Amenities Score 2/5

 The 1-1 Personal Training Studio is usually significantly lacking in this area.
 The changing facilities are usually non-existant or consist of a toilet cubicle.
 This again comes down to budget.
 Expect to arrive and leave in your training kit.

 The 1-1 Personal Training Studio can be a step down in the quality of your surroundings and environment including training kit and amenities.
 Where it far exceeds the budget and high-end gym environment is helping you implement your training kit and get the best out of your programming through 1-1 personalised coaching.